yorkshire 3 peaks walk route best challenge

 What direction should you walk the Yorkshire Three Peaks?

-Here's the best Yorkshire Three Peaks walk map route IMO, which everyone can use no matter your starting point [You can click the image to enlarge/save or click the button below to view the interactive OS Map].
-As mentioned I do recommend walking in an anti-clockwise direction, to tackle the peaks in the best direction to go up/down them and in my opinion Ribblehead Viaduct is the best place to start and park and then head up Whernside as the first Yorkshire 3 Peak.
+Here’s the best Yorkshire Three Peaks walk map route in my opinion, which everyone can use no matter your starting point.
+As mentioned I do recommend walking in an anti-clockwise direction, to tackle the peaks in the best direction to go up/down them and in my opinion Ribblehead Viaduct is the best place to start (plenty of parking) and then head up Whernside as the first Yorkshire 3 Peak, then onto Ingleborough then Pen-Y-Gent last.
+[You can click the image to enlarge/save, or click the buttons below to view the interactive OS Map route or download the GPX route]

 Where should you start your Yorkshire Three Peaks walk?